Monk scores 32 as Hornets hold on to beat Heat 110-105

 CHARLOTTE, N.C.
+(AP) — Hornets coach James Borrego isn’t sure what gets into Malik Monk when he steps on the floor against the Miami Heat, but he sure likes it.

+“Hey whatever he eats or thinks about on Miami game days, just keep doing it,” Borrego said.
-(AP) — Malik Monk scored 32 points, Terry Rozier had 26 points and a career-high 11 assists. and the Charlotte Hornets handed the Miami Heat their sixth straight loss, 110-105 on Friday night.

-Devonte Graham added 16 points and two clutch free throws for the Hornets, who nearly squandered a 30-point first-half lead.
+Monk diced up the Heat for the second time this season, scoring 32 points on 12-of-17 shooting as Charlotte handed Miami its sixth straight loss, 110-105 on Friday night.
+Terry Rozier had 26 points and a career-high 11 assists, and Devonte Graham added 16 points and two clutch free throws for the Hornets, who nearly squandered a 30-point first-half lead.

+Monk said he drew motivation from something his former Kentucky teammate Bam Adebayo said to him during the game.
+While Monk wouldn’t say what Adebayo said, and added that he knows his old buddy was joking with him, he still took it to heart.

 Jimmy Butler had 20 points and nine assists for the Heat after missing the Thursday night’s 125-122 loss to the Portland Trail Blazers with a stomach illness.
 Duncan Robinson also had 20 points.

 Charlotte made 12 of its first 20 shots from beyond the arc to build a 61-31 lead midway through second quarter.
-Monk provided a big spark off the bench with 24 points in the first half on 8-of-11 shooting, including five 3s.

-Miami battled back and cut the lead to four with 28.7 seconds left in the fourth quarter behind a 15-2 run led by Bam Adabeyo and Robinson, who knocked down an off-balance 3.
+But Miami battled back and cut the lead to four with 28.7 seconds left in the fourth quarter behind a 15-2 run led by Adebayo and Robinson, who knocked down an off-balance 3.

-After Gordon Hayward made 1 of 2 free throws, Tyler Herro scored on a layup to cut Charlotte’s lead to three with 6.6 seconds remaining.
-Graham made two free throws with 2.9 seconds left.
+After Tyler Herro scored on a layup to cut Charlotte’s lead to three with 6.6 seconds remaining, Graham made two free throws with 2.9 seconds left to seal it.

-Monk had a career-high 36 points against the Heat on Feb.
-1 to help Charlotte to a 129-121 overtime win.
+“They sped us up in the second half,” Rozier said.
+“They never hung their heads and that is the sign of a good basketball team.”

+“Our group has a very competitive character,” Heat coach Erik Spoelstra said.
+“Charlotte really had us on our heels in the first half.
+They looked like a fresh team.
+They had a lot more speed, energy and quickness.”

 TIP-INS